xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 \end{bmatrix}$
 </center>

 We know that there's a good chance our four points don't all lie on the same line.
 So it's unlikely that $Ax - b = 0$.
-We want to get a line that gets _as close_ to 0 (a.k.a. being a perfect fit).
+Moreover, now that our matrix $A$ isn't square, we can't just use inverses to solve for $x$.
+So instead, we want to get a line that gets _as close_ to 0 (a.k.a. being a perfect fit).
 So our goal is to

 <center>
 $\min||Ax-b||^2_2$